 Ch 90.
 Oral Presentation.
-2 units (1-0-1); first term.
+2 units (1-0-1); second term.
 Training in the techniques of oral presentation of chemical topics.
 Practice in the effective organization and delivery of reports before groups.
-Instructors: Dickerson, Gagné, Ireland.
+Instructors: Anson, Marsh.

 Bi/Ch 110 ab.
 Biochemistry.
 12 units (4-0-8); first, second terms.
 Prerequisite: Ch 41 or instructor's permission.
-A lecture and discussion course on the molecular basis of biological structure and function.
-The first term emphasizes macromolecular structure and the metabolic processes involved in energy storage and utilization.
-The second term considers the storage, transmission and expression of genetic information in prokaryotes and eukaryotes.
-Instructors: Raftery, Richards, Wood.
+Lectures and discussions on the molecular basis of biological structure and function.
+The course emphasizes macromolecular structure and the metabolic processes involved in energy storage and utilization and considers the storage, transmission and expression of genetic information in prokaryotes and eukaryotes.
+It also includes other topics in biochemistry of higher organisms, such as molecular regulatory mechanisms and the biochemistry of cell membranes.
+Instructors: Campbell, Maniatis, Raftery, Richards.

 Ch 112 abc.
 Advanced Inorganic Chemistry.
 9 units (2-0-7); first, second, third terms.
 Prerequisite: Ch 21 abc or concurrent registration.
-Thorough treatment of the electronic structures and reaction mechanisms of inorganic molecules, with emphasis on transition metal complexes.
-Instructors: Gray, Lever.
+Thorough treatment of the electronic structures and reaction mechanisms of inorganic molecules, with emphasis on transition metal complexes. (c) not offered in 1978-79.
+Instructors: Gagné, Gray.